roryfitz/portfolio/Heart_Failure.md

 ### Determining effect of sex and smoking on creatinine phosphokinase levels

-I created a table to show the mean creatinine levels for four conditions: female non-smoker, female smoker, male non-smoker, and male smoker
+I created a table to show the mean creatinine levels for four conditions: female non-smoker, female smoker, male non-smoker, and male smoker.
 ```python
 # create table 1
 print('Table 1: Mean Creatinine for Sex and Smoking Conditions')